MedCoG: Maximizing LLM Inference Density in Medical Reasoning via Meta-Cognitive Regulation: Detailed Analysis of Strategy Distribution

 \textit{For the more advanced model}, o3-mini is basically familiar with all reasoning patterns and thus triggers \textsc{Memory} in all cases.
 However, over-confidence on knowledge density cognition led to a low ratio of \textsc{KG} strategy and thus undermines the whole performance.

 \textit{For the smaller model}, the \textsc{KG} rate of GPT-4o-mini is similar to GPT-4o and Gemini-2.0-Flash.
 The key bottleneck for GPT-4o-mini is that it fails to trigger the \textsc{Memory} in most questions, attributed to low familiarity scores, which means the requirement of learning rather than imitation.
 However, most raw knowledge paths could be noisy and hard to understand without experience replay, which led to the low performance.
 Qwen3-8B underestimates of factual knowledge and activates \textsc{Memory} and \textsc{KG} in isolation for most cases, lacking synergy meta-cognition.
+Qwen series with larger sizes, Qwen3-32B and Qwen3-Max shows better meta-cognitive recall and F1 in Table \ref{tab:backbone_3d_acc}, highlighting the meta-cognitive ability scales with model capacity and confirming the necessity of per-backbone calibration.

 \textbf{Dataset Strategy Distributions: } For different datasets, the need for different knowledge varies based on reasoning domains.
 As shown in Figure \ref{fig:meta_acc} (b), \textsc{MedCoG-Meta} is able to regulate knowledge execution strategies dynamically.
 The ratio of \textsc{KG} strategy is relatively high for MedQA, MedMCQA, and PubMedQA, which indicates more factual knowledge is required for the clinical tasks involving complex contexts; while lower for MMLU and MMLU-Pro, which indicates less factual knowledge and more episodic experience imitation for the generalized medical knowledge assessment benchmarks.
 Moreover, MMLU-Pro activates factual knowledge more than MMLU, attributed to its challenging interrupting options.